opsdroid/opsdroid/docs/examples/stocks-portfolio.md

             await message.respond(f"About: {stock.info['longBusinessSummary']}")
 ```

 Now you can add, list and find specific info about stocks.
 Congratulations!
-Goodluck with your opsdroid journey!
+Good luck with your opsdroid journey!
 Here is what the final code should look like:

 ```python
 import yfinance as yf